Ho2bes/holbertonschool-HBnB-evolution-part-1/README.md

 cd holbertonschool-hbnb
 ```
-if you're not using docker :
+If you're not using Docker:

 - Install the required Python dependencies:
     ```
     pip install -r requirements.txt
     ```

 - To start the Flask server locally, run the following command:
     ```
     python3 main.py
     ```
     The server will be accessible at [`http://127.0.0.1:5001/`](http://127.0.0.1:5001/).

-## 🐋 Docker
+## Docker 🐋

 To containerize the application with Docker: